alogic0/misc/haskell-tips/cabal-install-2.2.0.0_on_Windows7.md

 Do you have an Windows 7 machine and a user name containing some no ASCII symbols?
-Then you'll have a problem with building the `cabal-install`.
+If 'No' then skip steps 2-4, if 'Yes', then you'll have a problem with building the `cabal-install`.
 The solution is to install GHC and all its packages into a directory with a simple path name.
-For example, into `d:\shonfinkel\`.
+For example, into `d:\shonfinkel\` or `d:\haskell\`.
 We'll do the following steps for this:

 1. Install [MSYS2](http://repo.msys2.org/distrib/)
 Download a latest `tar.gz` file from there and unpack it to `d:\shonfinkel` directory.